Hardeep-5911/Induction_program2025/README.md

 - Inspirational speeches:
     - **Mr. Harsimarn Singh**: Insights on college & its achievements.
     - **Dr. Harpreet Kaur Grewal (HoD, Applied Science)**: Introduction to our department.
-    - **Dr. Sehijpal Singh (Principal)**: Highlighted the college’s excellence, global ties, and notable achievements.
+    - **Dr. Sehijpal Singh (Principal)**: Highlighted the college’s excellence, global ties, and notable achievements on its **70th year of excelence** .
-    - **Ravinder Garg (Chief Engineer, Municipal Corporation, Ludhiana)**: Guest of honor.
+    - **Ravinder Garg (Chief Engineer, Municipal Corporation, Ludhiana)** (Chief Guest): Motivate student to dream big, work hard, and never give up on their goals, reminding them that success is built on perseverance, passion, and a positive mindset.
     - **Rakesh Kumar (Alumni, Batch 1991)**: Insipiration speech to new young 1st year students.
 - Felicitation of Guests.
 - Finance talk by Finance expert